bladecoates/bladecoates-dev/src/pages/about.md

 ### Privacy

-This site attempts to use minimal javascript, local resources, and no third-party tracking.
-The "Currently Reading" section will link to the following in this order:
+This site attempts to use minimal javascript, local resources, and no limited third-party tracking.
+The "Currently Reading" section links to the following in this order:
-Authors website
+- Authors website
-Publishers website
+- Publishers website
-Library of Congress
+- Library of Congress
-Barnes and Noble (or equivalent small book site)
+- Barnes and Noble (or equivalent small book site)

+The commenting system is currently provided by the [Giscus](https://giscus.app/) App, with the backend utilizing Github Discussions.
+A self host version is available, which I am experimenting with.